DeclanChidlow/vale.rocks/src/posts/detecting-ai.md

 A better approach is [Google's SynthID](https://deepmind.google/science/synthid/), which uses stylometry, but that is not a perfect solution and can be worked around by editing.
 One can also just use AI tooling without such watermarking built in.

 Text can be watermarked by altering the probabilities of certain words, but this isn't sure-fire and can be circumvented by back-translating the text, paraphrasing it, or employing one of a number of other transformations.
 It also won't work forever, given language's fluidity in adopting AI styling as referenced earlier.
-It is possible for the file containing the text to have its own metadata, but it is all too easy to just copy or transcribe text out of one file to move it into another without the metadata [^2].
+It is possible for the file containing the text to have its own metadata, but it is all too easy to just copy or transcribe text out of one file to move it into another without the metadata.[^2]

 ## Incentives Against Detection

 There is also the case that there are parties who do not wish for AI-generated content to be identifiable.
 Detection companies have financial incentives to claim effectiveness even when limited, and AI companies have incentives to make their output indistinguishable.

 People using AI output in many cases do not wish to have it identifiable as AI output -- especially given the negative reputation AI output has for being slop and the potential backlash that brings with it.
-There are many con artists making substantial financial gains peddling AI output who I'd suggest would be willing to go to lengths to avoid people taking note [^3].
+There are many con artists making substantial financial gains peddling AI output who I'd suggest would be willing to go to lengths to avoid people taking note.[^3]

 Companies building generative AI offerings may not wish to have their output identifiable as AI, especially if their competitors don't identify their output, which could prove a selling point in some cases.